-For the purpose of assessing impairment, assets are grouped at the lowest level for which there are separately identifiable cash flows (cash generating units).
+When assessing impairment, assets are grouped at the lowest level for which there are separately identifiable cash flows (cash generating units).

 Property, plant, and equipment that have suffered impairment are reviewed for possible reversal of the impairment at each reporting date.
 Specific rules relating to the impairment of intangible assets are described in Note 2.10.